wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

   corresponding to DOM interfaces (as described in the "operations" section above).

+#### Reflected attributes

+Certain IDL attributes are defined in the relevant specifications to reflect the value of Element attributes.
+These do not affect the interface declaration of the IDL attribute.
+Since implementation details are out-of-scope for this document, we will briefly note that IDLeDOM uses extended attributes named `[Reflect]`, `[ReflectURL]`, `[ReflectEnum]`, `[ReflectDefault]`, `[ReflectMissing]`, and `[ReflectInvalid]` in the IDL specification to guide the automatic creation of getter and setter methods for reflected attributes.

 #### Attribute compatibility

 In every interface with attributes, the PHP [magic